nhibui23/airbnb-nyc-product-analytics-project/README.md

 # Airbnb NYC Project

-## Motivation
-As a frequent traveler between Villanova and New York City, I have always been curious about what separates a great Airbnb listing from a mediocre one.
-Pricing seems inconsistent, quality varies widely, and some neighbourhoods clearly outperform others.
-This project therefore takes a data-driven approach to understand what actually drives listing success on the Airbnb platform.

-Using the public NYC Airbnb dataset (~102K listings), I conducted a full product analytics investigation from data cleaning and exploratory analysis through A/B testing and formal statistical testing to deliver actionable recommendations for Airbnb's product team.

-## Dataset
-[Airbnb Open Data](https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata) with 102,599 NYC listings, cleaned down to 63,718 usable rows across 21 columns.

 ## Business Questions
 **You're a Product Analyst at Airbnb.
 The growth team has one question:**
 **Where should we invest next, and what should a new host in that market do to succeed?**

-To answer it, I analyzed 64,000 NYC listings across 5 boroughs to identify:
+To answer it, I analyzed 64,038 NYC listings across 5 boroughs to identify:
 1. What host factors actually drive review ratings
 2. Whether the Instant Book feature moves the needle on engagement
 3. Which neighborhoods represent the biggest untapped growth opportunity

-The result is a data-backed growth playbook — where to expand, what to build, and which features to deprioritize.
+The result is a data-backed growth playbook for Airbnb on where to expand, what to build, and which features to prioritize.

+## Results at a Glance
+- **Availability** is the #1 driver of review ratings (ANOVA p < 0.0001)
+- **Instant Bookable** has no measurable impact on engagement (p = 0.38)
+- **The Bronx** is the clearest growth opportunity with the highest ratings and lowest supply

+---

+## Motivation
+As a frequent traveler between Villanova and New York City, I have always been curious about what separates a great Airbnb listing from a mediocre one.
+Pricing seems inconsistent, quality varies widely, and some neighbourhoods clearly outperform others.
+This project therefore takes a data-driven approach to understand what actually drives listing success on the Airbnb platform.

+## Dataset
+[Airbnb Open Data](https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata) with 102,599 NYC listings, cleaned down to 64,038 rows across 21 columns.

 ---